-Arbitration has long played an important role in settling disputes in Scotland and as a result Scotland has its own highly developed body of arbitration law.
+Arbitration has long played an important role in settling disputes in Scotland and as a result, Scotland has its own body of highly developed arbitration law.

-On 7 June 2010, all provisions of the new Arbitration (Scotland) Act 2010 came into force.
-The new Act brings Scotland to the forefront of modern arbitral law and practice.
+On 7 June 2010, all provisions of the Arbitration (Scotland) Act 2010 came into force.
+The Act brings Scotland to the forefront of modern arbitral law and practice.
 The Act represents the most significant development in the history of the Scots Law on Aribtration and one of the most significant developments in Scots Commercial Law in recent times.

 The Scottish courts have always recognised the right of parties to agree to exclude the jurisdiction of the courts to inquire into the merits of their disputes and instead to refer any disputes to arbitration.
 This fundamental doctrine of Scots arbitration law was never more succinctly or better put than by the eminent judge Lord Dunedin in 1922:

-"...the right...to apply or not to apply the arbitration clause in its discretion never was the right of the Court in Scotland.
+"...the right...to apply or not to apply the arbitration clause in its discretion never was the right of the court in Scotland.
 If the parties have contracted to arbitrate, to arbitration they must go."

 The Scottish courts though remain free to pronounce a judgement in conformity with the arbitrator's award.
 Equally, should the arbitration from any cause prove abortive, the full jurisdiction of the court will revive, to the effect of enabling the court to hear and determine the dispute on its merits.

 The Scottish Branch has published short form rules which provide a fast track route to obtaining a binding decision from an arbitrator with limited recourse to the courts, intended for disputes with a value of under £25,000, though which may be used by agreement for higher value disputes.